Sun, Salt and Vitamin Sea: Top 5 Snorkelling Tours in Cairns

-Each day, Reef Encounter’s Captain chooses the best snorkel sites based on weather conditions, so you’re sure to discover some awesome marine life.
+Each day, Reef Encounter’s Captain chooses the best snorkel sites based on weather conditions, so you’re sure to discover some incredible marine life.

 You have the option of joining a guided snorkel tour and can also ask the friendly crew for a helping hand if you don’t feel super-confident in the water.

-There’s plenty of life jackets and noodles available to make life even easier.
+Plenty of life jackets and noodles make life even more accessible.

-In between snorkel sessions, you’ll munch on three chef-prepared meals a day and have the privilege of sleeping on the most famous reef in the world.
+Between snorkel sessions, you’ll munch on three chef-prepared meals a day, with the privilege of sleeping on the most famous Reef in the world.
 Now that’s a proper tick for your bucket list.

 The All-Inclusive Day Trip: Reef Experience

-For a snorkel day trip with all costs covered, it’s hard to go wrong with Reef Experience, which visits two different reef locations.
-Breakfast, lunch, transfers and a scuba dive are all part of this handy package.
+For a snorkel day trip with all costs covered, it’s hard to go wrong with Reef Experience, which visits two different Reef locations.
+This handy package includes breakfast, lunch, transfers and a scuba dive.

 As the boat travels out to the Reef, the onboard Marine Biologist will entertain you with a presentation on various creatures of the deep.

-As an optional extra, you can even join him/her on a Marine Biology guided snorkel tour.
+You can join them on a Marine Biology guided snorkel tour as an optional extra.

 The onboard snorkelling platforms are level with the ocean so getting in and out of the water is a doddle.

-If you happen to be a non-swimmer, the crew will furnish you with buoyancy aids and even offer to be your in-water guide to keep you feeling safe and comfortable.
+If you are a non-swimmer, the crew will furnish you with buoyancy aids and even offer to be your in-water guide to keep you safe and comfortable.

 If you’re ready to take things to the next level, you can try your hand at diving with an intro dive experience.

-For an extra taste of luxury, you can even upgrade to Top Deck Club where you’ll receive the full VIP treatment.
+For an extra taste of luxury, you can upgrade to Top Deck Club, where you’ll receive complete VIP treatment.

 You’ll have a personal snorkel guide to point out the best underwater spectacles, and when you’re not exploring the Reef, you can kick back in the Captain’s Wheelhouse lounge.